About the Film

 Post-film discussion with Ballet West Soloist Hadriel Diniz from Brazil and First-Soloist Sayaka Ohtaki from Japan.
 Adam Sklute, Artistic Director of Ballet West, will moderate.

 Presented with Park City Library.
+Wine and beer available for purchase.

 Brown Paper Tickets Ticket Widget Loading...